Ceramide transfer protein

-Collagen type IV alpha-3-binding protein, also known as ceramide transfer protein (CERT) or StAR-related lipid transfer protein 11 (STARD11) is a protein that in humans is encoded by the COL4A3BP gene.
+Ceramide transfer protein (CERT), also known as STARD11, is a protein that in humans is encoded by the CERT1 gene (previously COL4A3BP).
 The protein contains a pleckstrin homology domain at its amino terminus and a START domain towards the end of the molecule.
 It is a member of the StarD2 subfamily of START domain proteins.

 Function and structure

 Ceramide transferase protein (or CERT) is responsible for the transfer of ceramide from the endoplasmic reticulum (ER) to the Golgi apparatus.
 Ceramide plays a very important role in the metabolism and biosynthesis of sphingolipid.
 More specifically, it is synthesized at the ER, then is transferred by CERT to Golgi where it is converted to sphingomyelin (SM).

 There are two pathways through which this transfer takes place: a major pathway, which is ATP and cytosol-dependent and a minor pathway, which is ATP- and cytosol-independent.

 CERT is a 68kDa protein that consists of three different parts, each of which with a special role: